volmarl/aerospike-cli/readme.md

 aerospike> put record1 count=100 price=19.99 active=true name=Product
 ```

+## Cluster Information

+When using the `get` command, the CLI displays cluster topology information:

+- **Partition ID**: The partition where the record resides (0-4095)
+- **Master Node**: The node currently holding the master copy with node name and address
+- **Replica Nodes**: Other nodes in the cluster holding replica copies

+This information is useful for:
+- Understanding data distribution across the cluster
+- Debugging replication issues
+- Capacity planning and load balancing
+- Verifying rack-aware or data-center-aware configurations

 ## Debug Mode

 When debug mode is enabled (via `-d` flag or `config set debug true`), the client displays detailed error information including: